Child care industry in Nebraska hit hard by coronavirus; some centers have closed

 “They are worried about their economic well-being and physical well-being,” Gallagher said.

-Quality, affordable early childhood education was already in short supply in Nebraska, according to a report released earlier this year by the institute.
-Child care workers and teachers often earn poverty-level wages, have no benefits and no sick time.
+Quality, affordable early childhood education was already in short supply in Nebraska, according to a report released this year by the institute.
+Child care workers and teachers often earn poverty-level wages and have no benefits and no sick time.

 A man walks the empty hallways at the Nebraska State Capitol on Monday in Lincoln.
 Lawmakers were allowed to watch the session from their offices on Monday before going to the chamber to vote on an emergency appropriation.